framely/bethere/docs/index.md

       type: primary
 contentCards:
   - title: Schema driven interaction design for service delivery
-    details: You build agent to serve users, so why focus on conversation flow?
-Simply annotate your service schemas with desired dialog behavior, and we'll compile them into an agent that negotiates details and delivers services reliably.
+    details: You build agents to serve users—so why focus on conversation flows?
+Just annotate your service schemas with the desired dialog behavior, and we’ll compile them into agents that can negotiate service details and deliver them reliably.
     image: images/schema.png
     left: true
   - title: Agentic dialogue understanding for maintainability
     details: No LLM is perfect—so what happens when it fails?
 By decomposing dialogue understanding into subproblems, each solved with in-context learning with context-dependent examples, we make it easier to diagnose and fix issues, ensuring production-level accuracy.
     image: images/language.png
     left: false
-  - title:  Layered Architecture for Expandability
+  - title: Compound AI for low-effort, high-control development
-    details: With a three-layer architecture that separates language perception, interaction logic, and backend services, it’s easy to add support for new languages and channels on the frontend, as well as integrate new third-party functionalities in the backend.
+    details: Our declarative, low-code platform combines the flexibility of prompt engineering with the rigor of software engineering at skill level, enabling you to craft user-facing agents that are both reliable and cost-effective—designed with precision.
-    image: images/architecture.png
+    image: images/system1.png
     left: true
-  - title: Compound AI for low-effort, high-programmability
+  - title:  Modular design for expandability
-    details: Every tool has its limits.
-Our low-code platform lets you pick the right one, using software engineering for precise, deliberate behavior and prompt engineering for common-sense responses at the skill level, to cost-effectively build user-facing agents that truly work.
+    details: We separate language perception, interaction logic, backend services, and connection concerns—making it easy to support new languages and channels, and seamlessly integrate third-party tools.
-    image: images/system1.png
+    image: images/architecture.png
     left: false